200HR Circle Yoga Teacher Training

 For this training, Bonnie will be teaching some modules of Asana, Sequencing, Mindfulness / Meditation, Pranayama, Philosophy, and Practice Teaching.
 She is also working behind the scenes on curriculum coordination.

-Eduardo has been practicing Hatha Yoga since 1994 and teaching since 2007.
-Initiated into the Sri Vidya lineage of Swami Rama of the Himalayas, he is most inspired by his master teachers, Pandit Rajmani Tigunait and Yogarupa Rod Stryker (ParaYoga).
-His teaching approach is grounded in the biomechanics of alignment, Ayurveda and yoga philosophy, as they apply to the current challenges of modern living.
-Eduardo holds a Masters Degree in Computer Science from George Mason University and maintains an ever-demanding corporate job that helps him relate to "left-brained," more logic-based students who are combining their analytical view with a heart oriented practice.
-Eduardo is also co-director of StoneSong Awareness & Nature Center in Western Maryland.
-In his teaching, Eduardo strives to help his students cultivate a felt sense of alignment, efficacy of movement, mental ease, and that sweet spot known as the "sacred pause"--where we draw from our inherent intelligence to skillfully respond non-reactively to whatever comes up at work, at home, in life.
+Eduardo has been practicing Hatha yoga since 1994, teaching since 2007, and co-leading the 200-hour CY teacher training since 2017.
+He's a registered yoga teacher at the E-RYT 500 level and YACEP.
+Initiated into the Sri Vidya lineage of Swami Rama of the Himalayas, he's most inspired by his master teachers Pandit Rajmani Tigunait and Yogarupa Rod Stryker (ParaYoga®).
+His teaching approach is grounded in the biomechanics of alignment, functional movement, and yoga philosophy as they apply to the current challenges of modern living.
+Eduardo holds a Master's degree in Computer Science from George Mason University and recently retired from Corporate IT after a 30 year career.
+Eduardo is co-owner and executive director of StoneSong Awareness & Nature Center where he leads retreats that integrate yoga, meditation, and forest stewardship in the Allegany mountains of Western Maryland.

 For this training, Eduardo is teaching Philosophy, Mindfulness / Meditation, Pranayama, Energy Body, Energy-Based Sequencing, Thematic Sequencing, and several Practice Teaching sessions.